PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/collaborate-share.md

 ## Running the same presentation simultaneously

 It is not possible for two different people to run the same presentation in two different places at the same time, even if the presentation owner has invited the second person to collaborate on the presentation.
-To be able to do this, the secons person needs to take a separate copy of the presentation for their own account as described in the [How to hold simultaneous presentations](https://help.mentimeter.com/en/articles/410938-how-to-hold-simultaneous-presentations) guidance.
+To be able to do this, the second person needs to take a separate copy of the presentation for their own account as described in the [How to hold simultaneous presentations](https://help.mentimeter.com/en/articles/410938-how-to-hold-simultaneous-presentations) guidance.